[Investigation] Did Russia get Nato's cosmic-level secrets?

 Nato has four levels of classification.

-The top one, called "cosmic top secret", covers information that could cause "exceptionally grave damage" to the Western alliance if it got out, Nato guidelines say.
+The highest one, called "cosmic top secret", covers information that could cause "exceptionally grave damage" to the Western alliance if it got out, Nato guidelines say.

-The Belgian colonel's "cosmic" security clearance meant he was "au courant with the whole defence policy of our country and those of our Nato allies," for instance, according to one leaked file.
+The Belgian colonel's "cosmic" security clearance meant, for instance, that he was "au courant with the whole defence policy of our country and those of our Nato allies," according to one leaked file.

 "This is especially valid in the case of the Ukraine conflict and the Atlantic alliance's policy vis-a-vis Russia.
 He assists in all the briefings in this area," the files said.

-He knew about "movements of Russian troops in Ukraine" and "the presence of unidentified submarines in Norway".
+The colonel knew about "movements of Russian troops in Ukraine" and "the presence of unidentified submarines in Norway".

 He knew about Nato and EU overseas military operations.